mainfo/mainfo.github.io/README.md

 # mine info

-## Export the blurry coordinates to a geojson

-#### The Python that connect to the usha DB, round the coordinates to 2 digits and create a geojson
+#### A Python script that will connect to the ushahidi DB, round the coordinates to only 2 digits and create a geojson

 Use SSH to connect to the server
 In the cartong folder and that where we're going to build our repo